composer22/coreos-deploy-ui/angular/README.md

 * Machine Query - filter the machines by a keyword.
 This is useful for grabbing all the machines with a keyword in the metadata, such as a list of control machines.
 * Unit Query - filter the units of a machine by keyword.
 This will return a list of machines and a sublist of units that contain a particular keyword.
 This is useful for finding machines that are runnning a service.

+## Additional Unit Information

+Hovering over the signal icon next to the name of the service will display additional information on the service status.

 ## License

 (The MIT License)